chrismurrph/default-db-format/README.md

                                               :debounce-timeout   2000}}
 ````

-The collapse keystroke is a toggle to get the tool out of the way of the UI you are working on.
+The collapse keystroke is a toggle to get this tool out of the way of the application UI you are working on.
 The debounce timeout ensures that when your application's state is being hammered with changes default-db-format will only be checking it every so often.

 #### Configuration